-In his previous career, he gained expertise in banking, financial services and securities, capital restructuring, as well as regulatory regimes following the Financial Services Act and Basel III.
-This experience means that he is well placed to understand the issues in high value commercial disputes.
-He was also recently seconded to the commercial litigation department of Peters & Peters LLP, and welcomes the opportunity to spend time in-house.
+In his previous career, he gained expertise in banking, financial services and securities, capital restructuring, as well as regulatory regimes following the implementation of the Financial Services Act and Basel III.
+His experience means that he is comfortable acting in high value commercial disputes.
+He was recently seconded to the commercial litigation department of Peters & Peters LLP, and welcomes the opportunity to spend time in-house.

-He is developing a broad practice across various commercial and Chancery matters.
-A selection of his experience includes:
+He is developing a broad practice across various commercial matters

-* Acting for a Premier League footballer in recovering against a third party under a contract for rental services.
+Acting as sole counsel for a Premier League footballer in a claim to recover under a contract for rental services.

-Phil regularly appears in the County Court, High Court and before Insolvency and Companies Court Judges in company and insolvency matters.
+Phil regularly appears in the County Court, High Court and before Insolvency and Companies Court Judges in insolvency matters.

-He has experience in a range of corporate insolvency matters, including shadow and de facto directorship, breach of fiduciary duty, unlawful distribution, transactions at an undervalue and section 127 declarations.
+Phil has further experience in a range of corporate insolvency matters, including shadow and de facto directorship, breach of fiduciary duty, unlawful distribution, transactions at an undervalue and section 127 declarations.

 Phil has a particular interest in public and administrative law.